 We know you have many choices when choosing a professional drone service provider.
 Here are some important things you need to ask them before doing so.

-1. Do you have your legally required FAA pilot license?
+1. Do you have your legally required FAA 107 license?
 Is your drone registered with the FAA?
-If not stop here.
+If the answer is no, STOP HERE.
 They are flying in violation of federal law.
-Anyone operating an unmanned vehicle between .5 and 55 pounds in weight for commercial purposes must have their FAA part 107 Certification and have registered their drone with the FAA.
-Commercial use is defined as exchanging flights or services for compensation of any type.
+Anyone operating an unmanned vehicle between .5 and 55 pounds in weight for commercial purposes must have their FAA part 107 Certification.
+While it is no longer legally required to register their drone with the FAA, professional and responsible drone pilots still continue to do so.
+Commercial use of a drone is defined as exchanging flights or services for compensation of any type.
 Always ask to see a copy of an aerial provider's 107 certification and registration to verify that the person you are hiring is flying legally and not putting you or your company at risk for fines or other legal trouble.

 Only hobbyists are exempt from obtaining a 107 certification.
 The FAA defines hobby flying as “for enjoyment and not for work, business purposes, or for compensation or hire.”
 This means that any time a drone is used to obtain images or video for a purpose that will generate revenue (such as taking pictures to assist in the selling of a home, taking pictures as part of a photography package from a wedding photographer, etc.), this becomes commercial use and a 107 certification is legally required.